imurray/redirectify/README.md

   unpacked extension and select the `src` directory.
 See [Chrome's extension development getting started guide](https://developer.chrome.com/extensions/getstarted) for more details.
 I've found the Chrome documentation and API harder to work with than Firefox's.
-Also the Chrome webstore makes you pay to register as a developer and is less responsive, for casual development that's a big turn-off.
+Also the Chrome webstore makes you pay to register as a developer and is less responsive, which is a turn-off for casual development.